 Number of candidates appearing for the exam

 P.S. - JEE Main 2020 cutoff will decrease if the number of seats open for admission increases and vice versa.
 The similar pattern may follow if the number of applicants for a course increase or decrease.

 Total NTA Score Cutoff Based on Paper 1

 Scheduled Caste (SC)

 Common Rank List

-The entrance exam is getting tougher
+The entrance examination is getting tougher every year.

 Number of Candidates

 National Institute of Technology Raipur, Chhattisgarh

 National Institute of Technology Hamirpur, Himachal Pradesh